Streich3r/Document-Viewer/README.md

-# Document Viewer
+# Document Viewer Webseite

-Simple Viewer for multiple formats
+Simple Viewer for multiple formats and offline using

 ## Features